ElanMedoff/personal-site/_posts/parent-aware-and-parent-agnostic-children.md

 > When `strictNullChecks` is `true`, `null` and `undefined` have their own distinct types and you’ll get a type error if you try to use them where a concrete value is expected.

-With `strictNullChecks` enabled, let's go back to our example and try to perform inline null checking again:
+With `strictNullChecks` enabled, let's go back to our example and try to perform inline null checking in the parent:

 ```tsx
 function Parent() {